asw789654/RestarauntSupply/README.md

 ## Introduction

-Application for manage products шт restaraunt's by using modern approaches to development on the ASP.NET platform .
+Application for manage products in restaraunt by using modern approaches to development on the ASP.NET platform .

 ## Architecture design patterns used